pymc-devs/pymc/_sources/modelfitting.txt

 the acceptance rates of proposed values for the variable) so far and adjust.

-The major subclasses of ``StepMethod`` are ``Metropolis``, ``AdaptiveMetropolis`` and ``Gibbs``.
+The major subclasses of ``StepMethod`` are ``Metropolis``, ``AdaptiveMetropolis`` and ``Slicer``.
 PyMC provides several flavors of the basic Metropolis steps.
-The ``Gibbs`` steps are not ready for use as of the current release, but since it is feasible to write Gibbs step methods for particular applications, the ``Gibbs`` base class will be documented here.
+There are Gibbs sampling (``Gibbs``) steps, but they are not ready for use as of the current release, but since it is feasible to write Gibbs step methods for particular applications, the ``Gibbs`` base class will be documented here.

 .. _metropolis: